BrendahKiragu/Moringa-School-Phase-3-Project-/README.md

 You can interact with the app, such as creating your user account, add new quizs and practicing interview questions.

+# CLI functions
+ ### `app()`
+This is the main function that starts and runs the CLI application.
+It presents the user with the main menu and manages the flow of the application based on user input.
+It includes options for creating an account, logging in, deleting an account, and exiting the program.

+ ### `menu()`
+Displays the initial menu when the application starts, showing options for creating an account, logging in, or deleting an account.
+It also includes an option to exit the application.

+### `menu2()`
+Displays the second menu after a user logs in or creates an account.
+This menu offers additional functionalities such as practicing for interviews, creating quizzes, deleting an account, or logging out.

+### `exit_program()`
+Terminates the program when the user chooses to exit.

+ ### `create_user()`
+Handles the process of creating a new user account, including any necessary input and validation.

+ ### `login()`
+Handles user login by verifying credentials (username and password).
+If successful, it grants access to the menu2; if unsuccessful, it prompts the user to try again.

+ ### `show_jobs()`
+Displays a list of available job fields for the user to choose from, helping them decide what interview to practice for.

+ ### `create_quiz()`
+Allows a logged-in user to create a quiz related to interview preparation by specifying questions and answers.

+ ### `delete_user()`
+Deletes the current user’s account from the system.
+This option is available in both the main and logged-in menus.

+ ### `take_quiz()`
+Allows the user to take a quiz from the available set of questions after selecting a job field.

 # Helper Functions
 The *lib/helpers.py* file contains helper functions that run the CLI app.
 These functions handle tasks like:
  - displaying user options.